iancoffey/bentobuild/README.md

 A helper which provides a simple api to launching pods to create docker images from BentoML Services in a Kubernetes clister, by making use of BentoMLs [YataiService](https://docs.bentoml.org/en/latest/concepts.html#customizing-model-repository).

-Unlike the `bentoml containerize` command, this builder does not require Docker.
+This does not use the `bentoml containerize` command because it requires Docker daemon and our build containers wont be running a docker daemon.
 Instead, this package creates a custom Kubernetes Job, which uses` bentoml retrieve` alongside [`Kaniko executor`](https://github.com/GoogleContainerTools/kaniko) to build the BentoML context and artifacts into a docker image and push it to your desired docker image and tag.

 The resulting image can be served via KFServing inferenceservice or via the bundled serving experiment.

-The builder can either schedule a standard Kubernetes Job (the default), or a Tekton Task alternatively.
+The builder can either schedule a standard Kubernetes Job (the default), or try the experimental support for Tekton Tasks.

 ## YataiService Required